A Transfer Learning Based Model for Text Readability Assessment in German: Introduction

 Text forms an integral part of exchanging information and interacting with the world.
 Social media and web accelerated the textual content production compared to the era before the web.
 In other words, along with the other types of content (e.g., image and video), textual content has been increasing drastically during past recent years.
 Text readability (in the following used interchangeably with text complexity) is one of the factors which affects a reader's understanding of text~\cite{dale1949concept}.
 A readability score is significant in informing readers about the difficulty of a piece of text (e.g., a document) that they read.
 A readability score is the mapping of a body of text to mathematical unit quantifying the degree of readability.
 It is the basis of readability assessment.
 Readability assessment has diverse use cases and applications, such as helping to people with disabilities and also facilitate choosing of learning material for second language learners~\cite{aluisio2010readability}.
 Learning-based readability assessment refers to those approaches for assessing complexity of a piece of text based by training machine learning (ML) models.
 The main advantage of the learning-based techniques compared to traditional readability formula (e.g., \textit{Flesch–Kincaid} readability test~\cite{kincaid1975derivation} and \textit{Dale–Chall} readability formula~\cite{mcclure1987readability}) is that they can be trained based on the target group which subjected in the training data.
 Moreover, to make the the problem of measuring readability easier to solve, traditional readability formulas mainly focus on lexical and syntactic features (e.g., word length and sentence length)~\cite{DBLP:journals/coling/MartincPR21}.
 On the other side, a range of more diverse features are considered in learning-based approaches.
 In this paper we proposed two models for automatically assessment of readability of German text based on BERT transformer-based pre-trained language model~\cite{DBLP:conf/naacl/DevlinCLT19}.
 In our first model, we used GBERT~\cite{DBLP:conf/coling/ChanSM20} (German BERT) to extract features from German text that are used as input for another Recurrent Neural Network (RNN) on top.
 In the second model, we fine-tuned GBERT based on the training data.
 We compared the obtained results with a baseline model based on Random Forest method~\cite{DBLP:journals/ml/Breiman01} that proposed in \cite{DBLP:conf/qomex/NaderiMK019}.
 Our main contributions in this paper can be summarized as follow:

-\begin{itemize} \item Compiling and open-sourcing\footnote{http://shorturl.at/dtD58} a test data that contains 320 sentences from German \textit{Wikipedia} articles that are scored by an average number of 26 annotators in Level A2-B1. \item Proposing a text readability assessment model for German text based on transfer learning techniques. \end{itemize}
+\begin{itemize} \item Compiling a test data that contains 320 sentences from German \textit{Wikipedia} articles that are scored by an average number of 26 annotators in Level A2-B1. \item Proposing a text readability assessment model for German text based on transfer learning techniques. \end{itemize}

 The rest of the paper is organized as follow: Section~\ref{sec:relatedwork} presents a number of recent research on text readability and complexity assessment and related tasks in NLP.
 The used dataset for training and testing the models are thoroughly described in Section~\ref{sec:dataset}.
 The proposed models and the obtained results are explained in Sections~\ref{sec:proposedmodels} and~\ref{sec:results}, respectively.
 Finally, discussions and ideas for the future works are highlighted in section \ref{sec:conclusion}.